CU-DBMI/mondaydotcom-utils/README.md

 ## Acknowlegements

-Quite a bit of heavy lifting against the Monday.com API is done using the (ProdPerfect)[https://github.com/ProdPerfect/monday package.
+Quite a bit of heavy lifting against the Monday.com API is done using the (ProdPerfect)[https://github.com/ProdPerfect/monday package] SDK package.

 Much of the linting and great pep8, pulled from a [cookiecutter template](https://github.com/timothycrosley/cookiecutter-python).